Spurs forward LaMarcus Aldridge out with heart arrhythmia - News 12 Now

 “Unexpected, but it’s a sensitive issue, so we want to make sure that he’s fine,” Spurs guard Manu Ginobili told reporters at the team’s shootaround on Saturday morning.
 “The most important thing is to have him healthy.
 We’ll wait as long as is necessary for him to feel secure and sure, and the team, too.”

-The news for Aldridge comes on the heels of star forward Kawhi Leonard being placed in the league’s concussion protocol.
-That means that the second-seeded Spurs will play the top-seeded Golden State Warriors on Saturday night without their two best players.
-It remains unclear how long Leonard will be out.
+The news for Aldridge comes on the heels of Leonard being placed in the league’s concussion protocol.
+It means the Spurs will play Golden State on Saturday night without their two best players.

+Leonard was struck on the side of the head by Thunder guard Victor Oladipo during the third quarter of the Spurs’ loss.
+Leonard must be symptom-free as he progresses through a league-mandated series of stress tests that include jogging and non-contact drills.

+“He’s moving through the protocol,” Popovich said.
+“We expect and hope he will be fine by the end of it.
+It just takes a while.
+The next possible game is Monday and I’m hopeful he will be ready for that.”

 “This is tough when you lose your two best scorers in a single day,” Ginobili said.
 “This is tough to face.”